 Transform is a campaign to ensure that our physical campus can support the next 100 years of ministry at HP Pres.
-The scope of the estimated 24-30 month construction project includes substantial renovation of existing buildings, as well as the addition of new spaces, most significantly a reconstructed Hunt Building (Hunt 2.0) with two levels of underground parking for approximately 150 cars.
+The scope of construction project, which began in October 2018, includes substantial renovation of existing buildings, as well as the addition of new spaces, most significantly a reconstructed Hunt Center with two levels of underground parking for approximately 150 cars.
 Construction for all aspects of the project is scheduled to be completed in December 2020.

-You can read the Transform brochure online here.
+You can read the Transform – The FInal Stretch brochure online here.

 You can always read the latest news about Transform on our news page, transform.hppres.org/news.